pirey/pirey.github.io/content/blog/github-pages-domain-takeover/index.md

 description: How some shady website was deployed under my domain using GitHub pages.
 ---

-Earlier this morning, someone out of nowhere deployed some ridiculously shady gambling website under my domain name.
+Earlier this morning, someone out of nowhere deployed some ridiculously shady website under my domain name.

 And here's how it went.